technicalities/modern-love/README.md

 * No particular view of the relative causal strength of nature and nurture on sex is presented. ([Though check this mad business out!](https://en.wikipedia.org/wiki/Digit_ratio#Correlation_between_digit_ratio_and_traits))

-* I'm leaving out gender identity.
+* Leaving out gender identity.
 It certainly has a profound effect on the resulting package deal you are likely to express, but it's still a distinct thing.
 Counter to [one trendy idea](http://geekfeminism.wikia.com/wiki/Intersectionality), it is not actually a sin to speak about one social identity at a time.

 * To prevent multiplication of jargon and entities, the above variables are *extensional*: that is, they classify behaviour rather than identity.
 "Bisexual", "pansexual" and their many derivative schools are covered by the Kinsey scale, \#1.

+* *Fluidity*.
+A very modern feature: people don't necessarily express the same sexuality over the course of their lives (or from day to day).
+One could perhaps model this as a dynamical system (an animation within the same geometry), but that's beyond my WebGL skills atm.
+'Fluid hackers are [very welcome to contribute](https://github.com/technicalities/modern-love/compare)!

-* To study any part of human experience entails a solid chance that what you're studying is imaginary.
-(Or rather, 'real, but made of ideas, habits and social pressure rather than directly of molecules and neural patterns'.)
-We call this [construct validity](https://en.wikipedia.org/wiki/Construct_validity), and it is important to ask whether the divisions presented here - sexuality and romance as eight particular.
+* Studying any part of human experience entails a solid chance that what you're studying is imaginary.
+(Or rather, 'real, but more easily describable by delusions, habits and norms rather than direct molecular interactions'.)
+We call the measure of this risk [construct validity](https://en.wikipedia.org/wiki/Construct_validity), and it is important to ask whether the divisions presented here - sexuality and romance as eight particular variables - reflect real quantities or just socially significant ones.

   1. My first response is that ML attempts neither prediction or deep explanation of sexuality; rather, it's just for exploration of prima facie plausible axes.
 I suppose I will have to say it outright: I do not view this as a solution of all human sexuality.